jamshaidsohail5/cube-lang/readme.md

   }
 }

+-- find tags for Tokyo
 let tags =
   select c.tags from c in cities where c.key = 'Tokyo'

+-- add travel
 tags.add('Travel')
 tags.length should be 3

+-- convert to hashtags
 let hashtags =
   select '#' + lowercase(tag)
   from c in cities join tag in c.tags